 Canned & Preserved Food Trading License in Dubai

 Global demand for canned and preserved food continues to rise, driven by longer shelf lives, supply chain resilience, and shifting consumer habits.
 For entrepreneurs and established businesses looking to tap into this growing market, Dubai offers one of the most strategically advantageous environments in the world.
-Securing a Canned and Preserved Food Trading Licence at Dubai South Business Hub Free Zone positions your business at the crossroads of Asia, Africa, and Europe, with direct access to some of the world's busiest trade corridors.
+Securing a Canned and Preserved Food Trading License at Dubai South Business Hub Free Zone positions your business at the crossroads of Asia, Africa, and Europe, with direct access to some of the world's busiest trade corridors.

-This guide covers everything you need to know about Activity Code 4721.87, the Trading Licence category that governs canned and preserved food commerce in Dubai, including setup steps, costs, compliance requirements, and why this free zone makes commercial sense.
+This guide covers everything you need to know about Activity Code 4721.87, the Trading License category that governs canned and preserved food commerce in Dubai, including setup steps, costs, compliance requirements, and why this free zone makes commercial sense.

 The UAE Market Opportunity